UPD tutorial 2024 - Nadja May Kramer - 3033426

 In this tutorial, I'll guide you through creating a variation that allows dynamic addition and removal of paint on a wooden trimsheet within the engine using vertex paint.
 However, the possibilities are vast, and I encourage you to brainstorm different ideas for your own projects.Knowledge and softwares

 Before diving into this tutorial, it's recommended to have some background knowledge in 3D modeling, trimsheets, materials, and Unreal Engine.
-If you're familiar with these concepts, you're all set for an exciting journey!
+If you're familiar with these concepts, you're all set for an exciting journey!- Blender 3.5

 - Zbrush 2022.0.6